alharbi95/MATH-619/README.md

 ## License

-This project is released for academic and educational purposes.
+This project is released for academic and educational purposes only.

 ---